tahoemph/blog-software/content/post/crostini-debugging-node-with-chrome.md

 ![about:inspect](/images/chrome_inspect.png)

 Choose "Configure" and enter 100.115.92.204:9229 (or whatever the IP address you discovered above was).
-When done and you return to the "about:inspect" tab you will discovered that now you have a "Remote Target" conigured.
+When done and you return to the "about:inspect" tab you will discovered that now you have a "Remote Target" configured.

 When debugging you will need to tell inspect what address to bind to.
 By default it will bind to localhost which won't allow the remote debugger to attach.
 You do work around this by supplying the --inspect-brk flag with